Heuristics for multi-stage quantum walks to find Ising ground states: Introduction

 \citeauthor{Banks} \cite{Banks} study the behaviour of quantum walks for solving MAX-CUT problems, but focusing on the metric of expected energy rather than the probability of observing the ground state.
-Qualitatively, it shows that multi-stage quantum walks are able to decrease the state energy, but also that each stage increases the state temperature when modelled as a thermal Gibbs state in the infinite time limit, implying the resulting state should be possible to simulate classically.
+Qualitatively, they show that multi-stage quantum walks are able to decrease the state energy, but also that each stage increases the state temperature when modelled as a thermal Gibbs state in the infinite time limit, implying the resulting state should be possible to simulate classically.
 However, this result seems dependent on the choice of Hamiltonian normalisation, as it is the quantity $\beta \hat{H}$ that defines the Gibbs state.
-Even so, this fits well with \citeauthor{Bode} \cite{Bode}, who replace quantum evolution in the QAOA with a classical mean-field approximation, giving a classical algorithm to find a good approximation to the ground state in polynomial time, with a probabilistic bound placed on the error.
+Even so, this fits well with \citeauthor{Bode} \cite{Bode}, who replace quantum evolution in QAOA with a classical mean-field approximation, giving a classical algorithm to find a good approximation to the ground state in polynomial time, with a probabilistic bound placed on the error.
 It may be that such an approach could be used to replace quantum evolution with classical evolution in the multi-stage quantum walk algorithm, providing the efficient classical simulation predicted by \citeauthor{Banks}, up to the error bound.

-\citeauthor{Dennis} \cite{Dennis} show that it is possible to solve a spin-glass problem in polynomial time using a guided quantum walk, which is a multistage quantum walk with the parameters determined through classical optimization.
-However, their analysis then reveals that they have moved the exponential effort into the classical optimisation in order to tune the walk parameters well enough.
-When they take into account both quantum and classical resources, they obtain an exponential scaling of $O(2^{0.12N})$ for solving exact cover problems with guided quantum walks, compared to $O(2^{0.52N})$ for a single stage quantum walk.
+\citeauthor{Dennis} \cite{Dennis} show that it is possible to solve a spin-glass problem in polynomial time using a guided quantum walk, which is a multi-stage quantum walk with the parameters determined through classical optimization.
+However, their analysis then reveals that they have moved the exponential effort into the classical optimization in order to tune the walk parameters well enough.
+When they take into account both quantum and classical resources, then for an $n$-qubit problem they obtain an exponential scaling of $O(2^{0.12n})$ for solving exact cover problems with guided quantum walks, compared to $O(2^{0.52n})$ for a single stage quantum walk.
 It is interesting to note that, for this problem class, single quantum walks seem to perform no better than Grover's search, in contrast to the spin glass problems studied in \cite{Callison}.
+Nonetheless, the spin glass problems are a useful test problem because they are uniformly hard, and thus show good scaling even for small problem sizes, and we use the available datasets \cite{data,TimData} for our numerical simulations.